 Please remember if you are worried or have any questions then speak to our staff – they are here to help.

-You should not wear gloves, but ensure good handwashing or sanitising – with sanitiser available at entrances too.
+The Trust is asking people not to wear gloves, but to ensure good handwashing or sanitising – with sanitiser available at entrances too.

 What if I have coronavirus symptoms?

 Please do not attend your appointment if you have: